itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 .. contents::

-In this article we will be testing different algorithms based on the backpropagation method, visualizing them and trying to figure out some important features from a blog that we will get.
+In this article we will be testing different algorithms based on the backpropagation method, visualizing them and trying to figure out some important features from the plots.

 Checking data
 -------------